 But this may not be enough for many people and that's understandable.
 After engaging in many discussions on raw feeding and balance, I was encouraged to create a spreadsheet that tracked the nutrients in my dogs' diet and it gave me the assurance that I was feeding a balanced diet.
 I still balance over time and through variety, I simply do so with more confidence.

 So, How Does a Raw Fed Dog Get Their Nutrients?

-So, you're welcome for all the balance chatter, but I haven't answered the initial question, have I?
+While I'm rambling on about balancing a raw diet for dogs, I haven't answered the initial question, have I?
 A dog gets their nutrients from their diet, but for many people, that statement isn't enough.
 So here is a list of common foods that I feed to my dogs with a list of nutrients that they'll get in their diet.

 - Duck Wings – protein, fat, calcium, phosphorus, iron, zinc, copper, selenium, thiamin, riboflavin, niacin, Vitamin A, Vitamin B6, Vitamin B12, Vitamin C, and Vitamin E.

 - Venison – protein, fat, iron, Vitamin B6, Vitamin B12

 - Organ Blend (heart, liver, kidneys, pancreas, spleen) – protein, fat, copper, Vitamin A, Vitamin B6, Vitamin B12, Niacin, Zinc, iron, riboflavin

 - Sardines – protein, omega-3 fatty acids, Vitamin B3, Vitamin B12, Vitamin D, calcium, phosphorus, selenium, iodine, copper, choline